 4. Bottling Requirements:

-– Canadian Club: Canadian Club whiskies are often bottled at a higher proof or by volume (ABV) compared to bourbon.
+– Canadian Club: Canadian Club whiskies are often bottled at a higher proof or alcohol by volume (ABV) compared to bourbon.
 This higher proof can contribute to a more intense flavor experience.

 – Bourbon: Bourbon is typically bottled at 40-50% ABV, although cask strength versions with higher alcohol content are also available.
 The bottling proof can significantly impact the taste and overall experience of the bourbon.